srishtiagrawal02/Superstore-project/README.md

-# Superstore-Excel-Dashboard
+# Superstore Sales Dashboard (Excel)
 Sales analysis dashboard using Excel with KPIs, Pivot tables, and visualizations.

-# Superstore Sales Dashboard (Excel)

 This is a sales analysis project using Excel, based on a superstore dataset.
 It includes: